 Bread is a British staple and we have been making it for thousands of years, but research suggests that it is the number one most wasted food in the UK.

-Instead of putting stale bread in the bin, cut it up into chunks to use another time as croutons, or whizz it up into breadcrumbs and pop them in the freezer.
-You can use breadcrumbs on the top of mac and cheese, a crumb coating for tofu nuggets or to add texture to tomato pasta sauce.
+Instead of putting stale bread in the bin, cut it up into chunks to use another time as croutons.
+Alternatively, you could whizz it up into breadcrumbs and pop them in the freezer.

 8. Chill your chillies

 If you catch chillies before they lose their freshness, or even when they’re slightly past their best, you guessed it, you can freeze them.